( of )

 Review Topic

 Correct!
 This is acquired pendular nystagmus.
-The eyes are oscillating with two slow phases.
-The waveform is complex.
-The eyes have a circular or elliptical trajectory—“multivector nystagmus” or, casually, “egg-beater nystagmus.”
+The eyes are oscillating with two slow phases in a circular or elliptical conjugate trajectory—“multivector nystagmus” or, casually, “egg-beater nystagmus.”
 The amplitude of the nystagmus often differs between the two eyes (“dissociated nystagmus”).
-MS affecting the brainstem is the most common cause, but brainstem tumors, trauma, and metabolic disorders can also be responsible.
-Superior oblique myokymia causes a fast oscillation limited to one eye that is purely rotary (torsional).
-When pineal tumors cause nystagmus, it will be upbeat.
-The nystagmus of dorsolateral medullary (Wallenberg) infarct is typically horizontal-rotary jerk.
-You might wonder why this patient reported “blurred vision” rather than the illusion of seeing objects as oscillating (“oscillopsia”).
-When the slow phases of pendular nystagmus are not of wide amplitude, the patient will report that vision is blurred.
+Multiple sclerosis affecting the brainstem is the most common cause, but brainstem tumors, trauma, and metabolic disorders can also be responsible.
+By the way, when multiple sclerosis is the cause, expect also to find optic neuropathy causing impaired vision in both eyes.